Eyshcharya/twc-test-api/README.md

 ## Note
 Backend for this project was implemented some months after the implementation of the Frontend.
 This was due to my lack of knowledge about the backend development, At the time I was building the front-end.
 Now I have comparatively higher experience and knwoledge in backend development and I eager to learn more.

+Other than that, I am currently learning JWT authentication.
+Eventhough JWT's aren't officially implemented here, you might find fragments of commented code related to JWT Authentication here.

 ## How to run the application
 1.Clone the repository and navigate to the backend directory